All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I stop my GLP-1 medication if I notice vision changes?

-Do not stop your medication without talking to your provider first.
+Don't stop your medication without talking to your provider first.
 Contact your FormBlends provider and schedule an eye exam.
 Many vision changes are temporary and manageable.
 Stopping medication abruptly can cause its own problems, including rapid blood sugar swings.

 Do I need an eye exam if I'm taking a GLP-1 just for weight loss?

 If you don't have diabetes, standard eye exam recommendations apply.
-However, it's always a good idea to mention your GLP-1 medication to your eye doctor.
+But it's always a good idea to mention your GLP-1 medication to your eye doctor.
 If you notice any new vision symptoms during treatment, schedule an appointment.

 Can GLP-1 medications actually help my eye health?